Psyhackological/ytxt/README.md

 ## Troubleshooting
 Windows: `pip` / `ytxt` is not recognized as an internal or external command, operable program or batch file.
-1. Make sure that you installed python-pip and ytxt correctly.
+1. Make sure that you have installed python-pip and ytxt correctly.
-2. If so, then the problem lies within `Path` environment variable that is needed to see where Python's scripts are installed and how it can execute it.
+2. If so, then the problem lies in the `Path` environment variable, which is needed to see where Python's scripts are installed and how they can be run.

-Solution for system's environment variables using admin privileges
+Solution for system's environment variable using admin privileges in PowerShell
 ```powershell
 [Environment]::SetEnvironmentVariable("Path", $env:Path + ";$HOME\AppData\Local\Programs\Python\Python311\Scripts", "Machine")
 ```

 Where `Python311` is your version of Python.

-Solution for system's environment variables using admin privileges
+Solution for user's environment variable without admin privileges in PowerShell
 ```powershell
 [Environment]::SetEnvironmentVariable("INCLUDE", $env:INCLUDE + ";$HOME\AppData\Roaming\Python\Python311\Scripts", "User")
 ```